Sale!

 • Full-sized certificates and wallet card templates for learners

-Do take not that, while the online “trainer” portion of this course never expires, standards dictate that safety certification be completed at least once every three years (unless otherwise stated).
+Do take note that, while the online “trainer” portion of this course never expires, standards dictate that safety certification be completed at least once every three years (unless otherwise stated).
 These courses will combine with your onsite practical training to fulfill regulation's requirements for up to three years.

 Remember, safety training is an investment.
 We’ve been providing industry-specific safety training solutions for individuals, safety managers, and business owners for over 15 years.
 That is why hundreds of companies and individuals all over the world trust the Hard Hat Training Series for their online training needs.